Modern Slavery Statement

 Over the course of the next financial year we will continue to enhance our procedures to help us identify, prevent and mitigate any risks of modern slavery or human trafficking in relation to new and existing suppliers.

-This statement has been approved by the boards of Western Global Holdings Limited and Western Global Limited on 1 May 2020.
+This statement has been approved by the boards of Western Global Group Limited and all its subsidiaries on 19 May 2021.